k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 # HTTP Interface

-The HTTP interface type defines the connections to an HTTP/s host and can be used by Broadway Actors.
+The HTTP interface type defines the connections to an HTTP/s host and it can be used by Broadway Actors.

-To create a new HTTP interface, do the following:
+To create a new HTTP interface, take the following steps:

 <studio>